Latest Great Falls Virginia Real Estate Listings–Observations

 Then this new listing, Potomac Forest, 1,950,000.00 and riverfront parkland setting.
 I bet there are some nice photos for this one.
 It’s a colonial.
 Probably on the lower level since it’s such a lower, you know it’s not very tall for a colonial so I bet it’s a complete walk-out basement on the backside.
 Let’s look at the photos real quick and see what we find.
 So here’s, I think that’s going to be the backyard.
 That’s my main question, what’s it like on the backside?
 Hmmm, okay that is definitely water view.
 That’s gorgeous.
 But really, it’s frustrating.
 You get a home this big and grand in terms of the scene and look how pathetic these photos are.
 If you’re a consumer, this isn’t telling you hardly anything about the home.
 So I don’t know why people pay this listing agent 6% for such pathetic presentations.

 This one, 931 Holly Creek, I would say this one, it’s a brick colonial upright on half an acre.
 This one, I’ve looked at the photos and this by far looks like the opportunity of Great Falls right now.
 It’s a great opportunity, listed on the very low end, very move-in ready.
 You can always paint that room, that’s for sure but a brick colonial, stately, nice front side.
 What’s it like in the back?
-Great deck, looks like some privacy there.
+Great deck (visit Danny Deck for more), looks like some privacy there.
 Yeah, this is a great house.
 For this price range in the Great Falls, it doesn’t really gets much better than that.
 And then just recently, at Estates at Longwood, this home is at least five grand, 5,000 square feet.
 That’s probably not including the lower levels so it may easily be six or seven thousand square feet.
 And it has a custom swimming pool.
 Since I’m from Arizona, I love swimming pools.
 I grew up half…

 All right, so let’s pick up one of these bad boys.
 This one is so new and nice, 1,700,000.
 Let’s break it down.
 Let’s run some numbers.
 Let’s figure out what an initial offer price would be on this home.
 So the first thing I’m going to do, I’m going to take the listing.
 I’m going to take the address.
 I’m going to go into a general search.
 Going to go to my map and put it in, put in Great Falls.
 Then find out where we are on the map, okay?
 Then I’m going to extend it out, okay it again.
 Zoom out a little bit, going to use my handy-dandy rectangle-radius device over here and grab these listings.
 I’m going to focus on homes sold since, homes listed since, let’s say, November.
 And we’ll look at homes between 1.3 million and 1.8 million.
 Now that one has at least four baths.
 I really think we need a four or five bath to match it and a four to six bedroom home to match it.
 Let’s see what we get in that area, what things are closing for, solds and other contract and the active.
 What we want to take into account is the acreage as well so I’m going to be flip-flopping back and forth to compare the house to this one.
 All right, 27 listings to choose from.